CurtisNewbie/JwtDistributionApp/README.md

 **!
 Note: Without HTTPS, BASIC is not safe at all, it's only a BASE64 encoded String**.

 **_If you are using this webapp for <a href="https://github.com/CurtisNewbie/BookStoreApp/">BookstoreApp</a>, their private/public keys are matched intentionally, which works out-of-the-box for demonstration purpose.
 Nonetheless, you will need to setup the data source for it.
-For security reson, you should change the keys._**
+For security reason, you should change the keys._**

 ### Dependencies